Korkmatik/Simple-Chat/README.md

 ### Server
 If you choose to start a server, the program will spawn a server on your PC.
 It will listen for incoming connections and it will inform you about these connection.
 Also all message received will be echoed to other clients.
-If you want to use this server over the Internet, you have to manually port forward you machine. **But I highly discourage you to do so!!
+If you want to use this server over the Internet, you have to manually port forward your machine. **But I highly discourage you to do so!!
 This server isn't safe at all.
 I have just made it for fun and for educational purposes**

 ### Client
 If you choose to start a client, you will be lead through a small menu, where you have to input port and IP-Address of the server you want to connect to.
 After that you will be able to chat with all people who are also connected to this specific server.